2323841m/MeanSunz_Project/README.md

 ## Getting Started

 * Clone the repository
+* Use included inital setup and run.bat to start the server

+Alternatively:
+* Create and activate a virtual environment
-* Install requirements through pip
+* Install requirements.txt through pip
-* Migrate the database
+* Makemigrations and Migrate the database
 * Run the server

 ### Prerequisites